canonical/stsstack-bundles/README.md

 This repository contains a set of bundles that leverage Juju bundle overlays to allow generating complex deployments from a number of options using a single command.
-These bundles are designed for use with a Juju Openstack provider.
+These bundles are designed for use with the Juju OpenStack provider.

-If you look in the top level directory you will see a set of modules.
-If you then go into these you will find a generate-bundle.sh tool with which you can create a deployment from a number of options.
+The top level directory contains a set of *modules*, each of which has a generate-bundle.sh script which you can use to create a deployment from a number of options.

 NOTE: see `generate-bundle.sh --help` for option info about using that particular module.